Little known Ways To Get More Out Of Your Investments And Potentially Cut Your TaxesSubmitted by DSI Wealth Management on September 25th, 2015

 What does active money management means?
 Simply put, active money management is an approach to the stock market which maintains that the greatest returns can be generated by moving in and out of stocks at the appropriate time.

 “Active management” is counter to the “buy and hold” approach, the theory that an individual investor cannot outperform the overall market, so it’s best to buy great companies and then sit back and wait.
-Yet because of increased market volatility in recent years, due mostly to online trading which moves large blocks of stocks, new opportunities can now be capitalized on unlike in decades past.
+Yet because of increased market volatility in recent years, due mostly to online trading which moves large blocks of stocks, we believe new opportunities can now be capitalized on unlike in decades past.

 Start a Home Based Business